 What is mind map software?

 While mind mapping traditionally involved a piece of paper and a pen or pencil, it’s hardly a surprise that more modern tools are available these days.
 Mind mapping software has been developed which helps you to brainstorm, learn and organise your thoughts using a helpful app or website. 📱

 It’s clear that mind mapping is a popular and effective tool for a lot of people, and this visual technique is well-known around the world.
-For kids, it’s generally considered to be very beneficial in learning.
-If you’d like to help your child keep on track with their learning, why not consider booking a free trial session with a GoStudent tutor?
-We hold 1:1 tutoring sessions in all school subjects, and we’d be happy to super-charge your kid’s learning process!
+If you’d like some extra help to stay on track with your learning, why not consider booking a free trial session with a GoStudent tutor?
+We hold 1:1 tutoring sessions in all school subjects, and we’d be happy to super-charge your learning process!